gpeterson406/Greenwood_Book/_book/01-preface.md

 summarize the results of the study.
 The ``treadmill`` object is what R calls a
-***tibble***^[Tibbles are R are objects that can contain both categorical and quantitative variables on your $n$ subjects with a name for each variable that is also the name of each column in a matrix.
-Each subject is a row of the data set.
+***tibble***^[Tibbles are R are objects that can contain both categorical and quantitative variables on your $n$ subjects with a name for each variable that is also the name of each column in a matrix. \index{tibble} Each subject is a row of the data set.
 The name (supposedly) is due to the way *table* sounds in the accent of a particularly influential developer at RStudio who is from New Zealand.] and contains columns corresponding to each variable in the spreadsheet.
 Every function in R will involve specifying the variable(s) of interest and how you